 Richard: Nuclear weapons — they’ve somehow become a very abstract, rather distant issue.
-Simple recognition of the scale of humanitarian harm from a nuclear weapon is the most substantial thing — hundreds of thousands killed and injured.
-[Leaders of nuclear states are] essentially talking about incinerating hundreds of thousands of normal people — probably in a foreign country — but recognizable, normal people.
+Simple recognition of the scale of humanitarian harm from a nuclear weapon is the most substantial thing — hundreds of thousands killed and injured. essentially talking about incinerating hundreds of thousands of normal people — probably in a foreign country — but recognizable, normal people.
 The idea that that can be approached in some ways glibly or confidently at all is I think very disturbing.
 And expecting that at no point will something go wrong — I think it’s a complete illusion.

 On autonomous weapons — what sort of society do we want to live in, and how much are we prepared to hand over to computers and machines?
 I think handing more and more violence over to such processes does not augur well for our societal development.

 Note from FLI: Among our objectives is to inspire discussion and a sharing of ideas.
 As such, we interview researchers and thought leaders who we believe will help spur discussion within our community.
 The interviews do not necessarily represent FLI’s opinions or views.